11ty/eleventy/README.md

 ### Ignore files (optional)

 Add an `.eleventyignore` file to the _root of your input directory_ for a new line-separated list of files that will not be processed.
-Eleventy will also ignore paths listed in your project’s `.gitignore` file.
+Paths listed in your project’s `.gitignore` file are automatically ignored.

 ### Configuration (optional)